carloberd/randomHoroscope/README.md

-# Mixed Messages
+# Mixed Messages: Random Horoscope
-## This is the first Portfolio project of Codeacademy
+## This is the first portfolio project of my Codeacademy course

 **Scope of this project:**
 - Making a program that visualize a new random message each time a user launch it